Last updated on March 18th, 2022 at 09:43 pm

 A bit further on, we pulled off the road at one point and found an amazing pile of earth that was the perfect place to take photos against the amazing sunset.
 It was the first sun we’d seen in days and the skies were pretty clear so we both had high hopes of seeing the northern lights tonight.

 We continued driving towards the Eastern Fjords.
-Somewhere between Dettifoss and Egilsstağir, on the Fjarğarheiği Pass (no idea exactly where we were or how to pronounce any of those places), we noticed that the sky was completely clear.
+Somewhere between Dettifoss and Egilsstaðir, on the Fjarðarheiði Pass (no idea how to pronounce those ast two), we noticed the sky was completely clear.

 After about an hour, I noticed some faint light on the horizon.
 I thought it was maybe some light from the sunset, but as Kate pointed out, the sun had set hours ago.
 I stuck my head out of the car window and looked directly above us, and there was a thin, long, pale grey ‘cloud’, a bit like an airplane jet stream.